BogdanM1/PAK-KTM/README.md

 <h1 align="center"> PAK-KTM</h1>

 <p align="justify">
- PAK-KTM (Program for Structural Analysis - *Kojic Transport Model*) is high-performance software for finite element analysis (FEA), developed at the University of Kragujevac and the Research and Development Center for Bioengineering, BioIRC.
+ PAK-KTM (Program for Structural Analysis - <strong>Kojic Transport Model</strong>) is high-performance software for finite element analysis (FEA), developed at the University of Kragujevac and the Research and Development Center for Bioengineering, BioIRC.
 The program is written in FORTRAN 77/90/95 and is capable of solving diffusion and convection fields, enabling the modeling of mass transport of ions or molecules.
 The fundamental laws utilized include Fick's law of diffusion, from which the mass balance equation is derived and translated into a form applicable in the finite element method.
 The model incorporates the assumption that the transport of molecules can be described by a nonlinear, non-stationary diffusion process.